MBanawa/basic_ecommerce/README.md

 # basic_ecommerce_app

-A basic ecommerce app using basic state management
+A basic eCommerce app using Firebase Real-Time Database, Provider and Shared Preferences